bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/states.rst

 |image3|

-If a user resumes a task with a user dialog and the session of the user times out, |ivy| sets the task state back to SUSPENDED and resets the associated case to the task switch element.
+If a user resumes a task with a user dialog and the session of the user times out, Axon Ivy sets the task state back to SUSPENDED and resets the associated case to the task switch element.

 .. table:: Task with session timeout